MuySup/ReturnShortsDislike/readme.md

 **2. The dislike is sent using your own session cookies**

-Clicking it sends the same request YouTube's own Dislike button sends, straight from the page using your existing login cookies — no extra tab, no page reload.
+Clicking it sends the same request YouTube's own Dislike button sends, straight from the page using your existing login cookies.